ng432/SoberSense/README.md

 # SoberSense
 ... is an application aiming to predict blood alcohol concentration (BAC) from touch data.

-**SoberSenseApp** contains the Swift code for an app designed to collect user data, such as weight, sex and alcholic units drunk, and their touch data during a simple game.
-This data is then used to train the model.
+**SoberSenseApp** contains the Swift code for an app designed to collect user data, such as how much alchohol they have drunk, and their touch data during a simple game.
+This data is then used to train models.
 The game consists of a circle moving semi-randomly across the screen, while the aim is to keep the index finger of the dominant hand on the circle.
 See demo below.

 **Data_analysis** contains Python code to model the collected data using neural networks, with the aim of predicting BAC from the data.